CmoneBK/Live_Logik_Editor_-_Ultimate_-Smart_Routing/README.md

 1. **Logikplan (FBD/FBS):** Instant generation of graphical node-based logic gates with smart, non-overlapping cable routing.
 2. **Schaltplan (IEC):** Automatic generation of traditional electrical circuit diagrams (relays, contacts, valves, LEDs).
 Adapts dynamically to NC (Normally Closed) and NO (Normally Open) logic.
 3. **SVG Export:** Download your cleanly routed diagrams as `.svg` files (retains CSS rendering properties).
+4. **Dual-Circuit Mode (DUAL):** Toggle the ⊕ switch in the toolbar to split the diagram into two separate circuits: a **control circuit** (top, 24V relay/contact logic) and a **load circuit** (bottom, power distribution to actuators).
+Follows industrial standards for separation of control and power wiring.

+### ⚙️ Circuit Configuration (Toolbar)

+The toolbar above the IEC circuit diagram offers several toggles to customize the visualization:

+* **🏷️ Details (3 levels):** Controls label verbosity: `Off` → no labels | `I/O` → terminal designations only | `All` → full block and gate expression labels visible.
+* **🛑 Strict Hardware Mode:** When enabled, coupling relays (-KF) are automatically inserted wherever the logical switching action cannot be realized directly by a physical hardware type (e.g., using an NC push-button contact as a NO contact).
+Ideal for electrically correct professional diagrams.
+* **💼 Mode (Relay / Direct):** Switches between classic relay logic (full coupling relays) and direct contact logic (compact, without auxiliary elements).
+* **🌈 Colored Paths:** Highlights active current paths in distinct colors — each logical path receives a unique color for maximum clarity.
+* **🔀 Changeover Numbering:** Activates an alternative numbering scheme for changeover contacts.
+* **🔢 Sequential Numbering:** Switches to sequential component numbering (KF1, KF2, KF3 …) across all rungs.

 ### 🎛️ Interactive Visual Editor (Two-Way Binding)
 * **Click-to-Edit (FBS):** Right-click any block in the Logic Plan (FBS) to seamlessly alter its configuration.
 Change variables, swap logic gates (AND <-> OR), cycle timer types, or delete components.
 * **Click-to-Edit (Circuit):** Right-click any element in the IEC circuit diagram to invert or swap contacts (NC ↔ NO), change hardware and sensor types, cycle coil types, bridge or break connections, and delete components or entire rungs.
 All changes are written back to source code instantly.
 * **Smart Reverse-Parsing:** Any visual change made in the logic graph instantly rewrites the underlying text code perfectly formatted.
 Disconnected variables are safely stored in a "Limbo" (`INPUT`) state to prevent data loss.
 * **Drag & Drop:** Drag logic blocks (AND, OR, Timers, Counters) directly from the top toolbar onto existing wires in the diagram.
 The engine automatically splices the connection and integrates the new component (including correct parenthesis and helper variables) flawlessly into your source code.
+* **Circuit Palette (✏️):** Activate the IEC circuit edit mode via the ✏️ button in the toolbar.
+Drag elements from the palette directly onto drop zones in the diagram:
+  * **New Rung:** Inserts a brand-new logic rung.
+  * **Extend Rung:** Dropping onto an existing rung opens a dialog to add in-series (AND) or in-parallel (OR).
+  * **Available Elements:** ⊣⊢ Contact (with component type selector), ⊣K⊢ Relay Contact (mirrors any output coil state, including AND/OR gate outputs), ( ) Coil, RS/SR block, TON / TOF / TP (timers), CTU (counter).
+  * **Click-to-Fill:** While a dialog is open, clicking any element in the diagram auto-fills the corresponding variable fields.

 ### 🏭 2D Factory Physics Simulator (Digital Twin)
 * **Background Simulation:** The physics engine runs seamlessly in the background.
 If a sensor triggers in the factory, the logic gate switches, and the IEC relay activates—all in real-time.
 * **Kinematics & Attachments:** Mount objects (like pushers, windows, or sensors) to cylinder rods.
 When the cylinder extends, all attached children move with it perfectly synchronized.